JMan7777/Mitsubishi-Aircon-SmartThings/README.md

 # Mitsubishi-Aircon-SmartThings
 Arduino sketch (.ino) and SmartThings device handler to control Mitsubishi air conditioners via Samsung SmartThings.

 # What can you do with this project?
 This project is for Mitsubishi air conditioner owners which want to control their aircons via Samsung SmartThings.
+There are a lot of projects out there which use e.g. MQTT but I wanted just simply control my Mitsubishi air conditioners direct from my Samsung SmartThings Classic app.

+# How it works (Overview)?
+1. You need to use the provided device handler of this project and add the related SmartThings device.
+2. The device handler makes standard http calls to the web server running on the ESP32 to control the air conditioner.
+Some of you might raise their hands now and shout "Ohh no, that's not secure!".
+You are right but the communication is only happening in your local network as only your SmartThings hub is normally direct talking to your device.
+The web server on the ESP32 also serves a small root web page just showing you the current air conditioner status plus the latest log output and aalso enables you to reboot the ESP32 if it's required.

 # Requirements
 1. A Mitsubishi air conditioner which is supported by the [HeatPump](https://github.com/SwiCago/HeatPump) project.